 These no bake healthy homemade chocolate protein bars are the perfect treat.
-They’re gluten free and packed with protein!
+They’re gluten free and packed with protein and calcium.
 All of the great taste you love without the guilt!

-It’s Back to School time as I host a week of ALL NEW back to school ideas by some of my favorite bloggers.
+Have you ever tried making homemade chocolate protein bars?
+They are so good and no baking required!
+Seriously, I could eat the whole batch!
+It’s hard to believe that it’s already Back to School time!
+I love back to school ideas by some of my favorite bloggers and happy to feature them here on Living Locurto.
 You might not think of chocolate as a healthy back to school snack, but this recipe is just that!

-I’m drooling over these No Bake Healthy Protein Chocolate Bars by Heidi from Parties for Pennies!
-A great homemade healthy after school snack and something moms will love too!
+I’m drooling over these No Bake Healthy Homemade Chocolate Protein Bars by Heidi from Parties for Pennies!
+A great homemade healthy school snack or quick breakfast and something moms will love too!
 Enjoy this delicious recipe.

 How to make No Bake Healthy Chocolate Protein Bars